Regression and Dimension Reduction for Multivariate Mixed-Type Data via Semiparametric Gaussian Copula: Discussion

 \section{Discussion}

-The main contribution of this paper is a joint modeling approach for mixed data types that builds on Semiparametric Gaussian Copula.
-SGCRM performs a linear regression on the latent SGC space and provides mutually consistent conditional regression models for continuous, truncated, ordinal, and binary outcomes.
-The approach is likelihood-free, scale-free, and more computationally efficient than likelihood-based joint copula models.
-SGCRM automatically normalizes the scale of all latent variables that results in standardized and cross-comparable regression coefficients.
-SGCRM provides $R^2$ analogs for all four types of outcomes.
-Finally, the approach allows to perform missing data imputation and latent variable prediction.
+The main contribution of this paper is a joint modeling framework for mixed data types based on the semiparametric Gaussian copula (SGC).
+The proposed regression method, SGC-Reg, performs linear regression in the latent SGC space and yields mutually consistent conditional regression models for continuous, truncated, ordinal, and binary outcomes.
+Unlike likelihood-based copula models, the proposed approach is likelihood-free, scale-invariant, and computationally efficient.
+By transforming variables to a common latent scale, SGC-Reg automatically standardizes the covariates and produces regression coefficients that are directly comparable across different data types.
+In addition, the framework can provide natural $R^2$ analogs for mixed-type outcomes and enable methodological extensions, such as latent-variable prediction and missing-data imputation.

-In NHANES, we focused only on five variables to carefully illustrate the approach and interpretability of the results.
-In terms of computational complexity, the approach only needs to calculate $O(p^2)$ correlation parameters and the calculation of Kendall's Tau takes only $O(nlogn)$ FLOPs for each correlation pair.
-Hence, with the quadratic complexity in $p$ the approach scales very well in $p$.
-Moreover, we proposed a novel computationally efficient way of calculating the asymptotic variance-covariance matrix of SGCRM regression estimates in $O(n^2)$ FLOPs compared to the brute force approach of $O(n^4)$.

-In terms of limitations, SGCRM assumes a uniform magnitude and direction of the effect of latent variable and, thus, it is less flexible compared to modeling level-individual effects for ordinal variable.
-In the future work, more flexible GNLPN mechanisms using more than one latent variable can be considered to capture a possible non-uniform magnitude effect.
-SGCRM also loses interpretability of original scales of covariates, because SGCRM coefficients are only interpretable at a latent scale.

-As future work, it would be important to develop quantile scale interpretation of SGCRM regression results.
-SGCRM can also be adapted to handle survival outcomes.
-Moreover, it would be interesting to adapt SGC to deal with functional and multi-level/longitudinal mixed data.
-As one of the methodological applications, we provided an algorithm for imputing missing observations and it would be very interesting to compare that approach with existing ones.
-Finally, predicted latent variables can be used for extending distance-based clustering and dimension reduction approaches to mixed data types.